abhishekbhartiind/social/README.md

 instance.

 Features include
-* Create, edit, or delete posts and comments
+* Create, edit, or delete posts and comments (any text will be detected for toxicity)
 * Like posts and comments
 * View comments and replies associated to a post
 * View a user's account
-* Take a photo while creating a post
+* Take a photo while creating a post (the photo will be stored in the cloud)
 * Load more posts, comments or replies

 ## Tech Stack